spookysalsa/medermade.github.io/week-1/9-twitter-intro.md

 7. After reading an incredible blog post search for the author on Twitter by typing into google “Author Name + Twitter” (Twitter’s user search isn’t very accurate)

 ## Release 3: Reflection
 Reflect on your twitter learnings on Twitter!
-Use the hashtag #DBCtwitter and tweet it @devbootcamp.
-This reflection should be super short.
+Use the hashtag #DBCtwitter.
+This reflection should be super short. =)

-You'll be promoting and sharing your blogs using twitter and specialized hashtags.
-If you haven't yet, it's time to embrace the twitter-verse.
+You'll be promoting and sharing your blogs using twitter and specialized hashtags so they are easily searchable.
+Twitter is also a great way to share who you are to people who don't know you so it's important to be a well-rounded person on Twitter.
+I've heard it's common for people in the tech community to trade twitter handles than business cards.
+If you haven't yet, it's time to embrace the twitter-verse!